rgroemmer/dotfiles/Readme.md

   - ⚖️ Every `host` entrypoint is a file with the host name which:
     - Imports all `Home` configuration for this `host`.
     - Defines **host specific configuration**

+## Licenses

+The NixOS logo used in this repository is based on the original design available at [NixOS Artwork Repository](https://github.com/NixOS/nixos-artwork/blob/master/logo/nix-snowflake-colours.svg).
+The original NixOS logo is licensed under the [Creative Commons Attribution-Share Alike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+This version of the logo has been modified, including changes to the colors, for use in this project.

+As required by the CC BY-SA 4.0 license:
+- Proper attribution must be given for the original logo design.
+- Any further use, modification, or distribution of this logo (including the modified version) must comply with the terms of the CC BY-SA 4.0 license, including sharing derivative works under the same license.